Route U1

 However, 1995 saw the introduction of new route 331 serving the London parts of this section, between Ruislip and Harefield (as well as running on into Uxbridge to replace Luton & District routes 347/348), while local Rickmansworth route R1 (now R21) replaced much of the remainder.
 The U1 thus reverted to its former Uxbridge – Ruislip function.
 At this stage the route still lacked a Sunday service – not only leaving a large area unserved by buses on this day of the week, but making a journey between Uxbridge and nearby Ruislip a decidedly lengthy detour on the 331 via Harefield and Northwood!

 But within a year the route was extended by a somewhat circuitous route via Cowley, Hillingdon Hospital, West Drayton and Stockley Estate to Stockley Park, directly replacing route U5, then continuing to Hayes in place of the U6.
-However, the U6 had operated via Botwell Common, whereas the U1 initially took a different route via Blyth Road.
-Additionally a Sunday service was introduced throughout, being new for most of the route, although it was quickly withdrawn again between Stockley Estate and Hayes, as well as reverting to Botwell Common.
+However, the U6 had operated via Botwell Common, whereas the U1 initially took a different route via Blyth Road, though was quickly changed to the former U6 route.
+The U6 concept of a shuttle between Hayes and West Drayton was later re-introduced as route H50, now 350.

 Navigation